Home Contact Us FAQ's SiteMap

 4. Contingency recruiter does not need to meet clients or candidates in person and spend less time on initial research and specifications;

 4. Retained recruiter must understand the client organization and position details thoroughly.
-Personal meetings with clients and candidates are usually required.
+Personal meetings with clients and candidates are required.

 5. Retained recruiter focuses on acquiring candidates who are happy and successful in their jobs and not actively seeking new employment.